Arroosh/How-to-install-Optical-flow-code-/README.md

 # How-to-install-Optical-flow-code-
 Hello everyone!
-I have successfully installed and import caffe having version of 1.0.0. when i download optical flow code from http://www.cs.cmu.edu/~jcwalker/OF/OF.html and try to compile it.It gives me an error.
+I have successfully installed and import caffe seperately having version of 1.0.0.
+But when i download optical flow code from http://www.cs.cmu.edu/~jcwalker/OF/OF.html and try to compile it.It gives me an error.
 Here is the error

 [ 75%] Building CXX object src/caffe/CMakeFiles/caffe.dir/layers/infogain_loss_layer.cpp.o
 [ 75%] Linking CXX static library ../../lib/libcaffe.a
 [ 75%] Built target caffe Scanning dependencies of target upgrade_net_proto_binary.bin